irfantoor/template-engine/README.md

 ## Installation

-Incstallation or inclusion in your project:
+Installation or inclusion in your project:

 ```sh
 $ composer require irfantoor/template-engine
 ```

-to test:
-in the root folder:
+To test the template engine:
 ```sh
 $ vendor/bin/test
 ```